 So is it worth planting fruit trees considering that they generally need a bit more care when planting them than vegetables or other fruits such as strawberries and berry canes?
 Yes!
 Having fresh fruit ripe for the picking in late summer is so good.

 You can pick a fresh peach to add to your morning smoothie or cereal.
 Or pick a few apples to put in your kid’s lunches.
-Or make a freshly baked pie!
+Or make a freshly baked pie, apple crips or crumble (with ice cream of course)!

 And when you have large harvests you can make your own homemade applesauce and jams.
 Or do as I do and freeze your harvests to use them in wintertime for various recipes.